FelixKrueger/reStrainingOrder/Docs/README.md

 ## Step III - Scoring SNPs

+This step carries out the following tasks:

-* Stores matrix of high confidence, single SNP positions on chr1
+- read and store matrix of high confidence SNP positions on chromosome 1 (`MGPv5_SNP_matrix_chr1.txt.gz`)

-* extract and store bases at N-masked positions (REF/ALT/OTHER)

-* Proceed differently for standard or bisulfite converted read (C/T positions cannot be used under certain conditions)
+- read BAM file, identify reads overlapping genomic N-masked positions, and store bases at N-masked positions (`REF`/`ALT`/`OTHER`).
+This step discriminates between standard genomic or bisulfite converted reads (C/T positions cannot be used under certain conditions, see above)

+Once the BAM file has finished processing, `reStrainingOrder` calculates the following statistics:
-* Calculate pure strain compatibility scores
+  * Pure strain compatibility scores
-* Calculate all pairwise hybrid combination compatibility scores
+  * All pairwise hybrid combination compatibility scores
-* Calculate allele-ratios for each hybrid combination
+  * Allele-ratios for each hybrid combination

+It creates a number of output files:

+A sample command could look like this:
+`reStrainingOrder --snp MGPv5_SNP_matrix_chr1.txt.gz Spretus_10M_simulated_bowtie2.bam`

+#### Output:

+General run statistics
+Pure strain compatibility scores
+Hybrid strain compatibility scores
+Hybrid allele-ratios

+HTML report

 **1)** The VCF file is read and filtered for high-confidence SNPs in the strain specified with   strain <name>